 Hi, we are Iain and Jon and we live in Coventry.
 We worship at Queens Road Baptist Church in the city centre where we have been running a Who Let the Dads Out? group since October 2013.
 We work closely with the Parent and Toddler group which meets during the week and find Who Let the Dads Out? gives us an opportunity to meet and serve dads who otherwise would not find themselves inside a church building.
 We see Who Let the Dads Out? as a key missional activity amongst dads and as part of the church work with families.
 We would love to see this work develop further both at Queens Road and around the area.

 Iain grew up in Kent and, after brief spells in Exeter and the Black Country, ended up in Coventry about 20 years ago.
 He is a partner in a large Midlands law firm and helps people protect their ideas.
-He has two children (aged 13 and 9) and together they are avid Wasps Rugby fans.
+He has two children and together they are avid Wasps Rugby fans.

 Jon was born in Suffolk moved to the Midlands for university and never went back!
-He is a finance manager for Jaguar Land Rover and is kept busy outside of work by his two boys (aged 11 and 8).
+He is a finance manager for Jaguar Land Rover and is kept busy outside of work by his two boys.
 As well as being a self-described gadget geek, Jon is also something of a steam railway nut, enjoying spending weekends as a volunteer guard for the Talyllyn railway in southern Snowdonia.

 Hi my name is Tim Rosier and I live in the East Midlands with my wife and three young children.
 Formerly a Probation Officer, I currently head up Reflex, the prison ministry overseen by British Youth for Christ working with juvenile, young and young adult offenders serving a custodial sentence.
 Having seen and worked with some challenging and heart-breaking cases over the years, I am passionate about encouraging and developing strong father figures who are active, engaged and committed to their families and seeing holistic transformation take place in the lives of young people.
 I’ve been leading a Who Let The Dads Out? group at my local church since 2013.